 This American Heritage model performs admirably on roofs.
 The traction is insane and that is because of their new sole: MAXwear Wedge.

 Thorogood used to use Vibram Christy Cream wedge soles, because of their slip-resistant technology in dry and wet conditions.
-However, they wanted something even better than Vibram and after years of studying and testing they created their own sole named: Thorogood Polyurethane MaxWear Sole.
+However, they wanted something even better than Vibram, and after years of studying and testing, they created their own sole called: Thorogood Polyurethane MaxWear Sole.

-MaxWear lasts with 20-30% longer than Vibram outsoles.
-Besides that, a MaxWear wedge sole is extremely slip-resistant (even on wet surfaces), flexible, soft, sticky and ultra-comfortable.
+MaxWear lasts 20-30% longer than Vibram outsoles.
+Besides that, a MaxWear wedge sole is extremely slip-resistant (even on wet surfaces), flexible, soft, sticky, and ultra-comfortable.

-The upper is made from full-grain leather which is sturdy enough to outlast the rough conditions on the roof, and at the same time, it’s very comfortable and soft to give your ankles enough flexibility.
+The upper is made from full-grain leather which is sturdy enough to withstand the rough conditions on a roof, and at the same time, it’s very comfortable and soft to give your ankles enough flexibility.

 3. Best Splurge: Red Wing Heritage Classic Moc

 They are known for extremely high-quality and handsome leather boots, durability, and brilliant comfort.